Smart Meter Launches Cellular-Enabled iScale, Further Expanding the SmartRPM Remote Patient Monitoring (RPM) Platform

 - High-capacity measurements up to 551 pounds – Monitor more patients

-According to Matt Ethington, CEO, ChronicCareIQ, "Clients have responded well to the iScale.
-A large healthcare system immediately pre-ordered hundreds for its patients.
-The larger size makes it attractive in avoiding fall risk for congestive heart failure and frail patients while feeling sturdy and robust for those under weight management.
-Our experience with Smart Meter and its other devices is that the data is reliably transmitted, and service has been excellent.
-We've evaluated other offerings, but iScale's connectivity and simplicity makes it optimal for most patients."
+According to Matt Ethington, CEO, ChronicCareIQ, “ChronicCareIQ's clients responded well to the medical grade size and quality of the iScale.
+A large health system immediately added hundreds to their order.
+It's size makes it attractive in avoiding fall risk for CHF and frail patients while feeling sturdy and robust for those under weight management.
+We see everything.
+This is better.
+Our experience with the company and its other devices is that the data is reliably transmitted and service has been excellent.“

 Unlike complicated and unreliable Bluetooth® technology, which require apps, uploads, and synching, Smart Meter's use of cellular-connected devices ensures healthcare providers and partners receive accurate, real-time, and dependable data, with no extra steps necessary.
 This is imperative for better patient engagement, ease of use and reliability of data transmission.